Connection Lab: Understanding Neurotypes

 What will you get out of it?

-By the end of the session, you will:
+By the end of the workshop, you will:

-Feel more connected and seen
+Feel more connected - to yourself and others

 Who is this for?